12345-dd/healthCare/README.md

 ## **Live Demo**

-The project is hosted on Firebase.
+The project is hosted on Netlify.
 You can access it here:

 **https://bookhealth.netlify.app/**